Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Results

 We test this $z\sim10$ LRD scenario through the SED fitting analysis described in Section\,\ref{ss:SED_fit}.
 The $\chi^2$ distribution and the best-fit model SED are shown in Figure\,\ref{fig:sedfit}.
 When fitting over the wide redshift range of $0<z<15$ with the type-I AGN model from \cite{Akins2024}, we obtain a best-fit photometric redshift of $z_{\rm photo}=10.50^{+0.72}_{-0.58}$.
 Then, when fitting over the low redshift range of $0<z<2$ with the galaxy model, we obtain a best-fit photometric redshift of $z_{\rm photo}=0.23^{+0.02}_{-0.01}$.
 The $z\sim10$ LRD solution has much lower $\chi^2$ with $\Delta \chi^2=33.7$ than the $z\sim0.2$ galaxy solution (see Figure\,\ref{fig:sedfit}).
 The discrepancy between the observed photometry and the $z\sim0.2$ galaxy SED is particularly evident in F1000W, where the predicted flux density in the $z\sim0.2$ galaxy solution exceeds the observed upper limit due to the contribution from the PAH $7.6\,{\rm \mu m}$ feature.
 In the $z\sim0.2$ galaxy case, the F115W dropout is attributed to the rest-optical-to-NIR dust-obscured continuum; however, this explanation fails, and it predicts brighter F814W and F115W photometry than the observed upper limits, resulting in further inconsistencies.
 Thus, we conclude that the $z\sim0.2$ galaxy case can not reproduce the observed photometry for CW-LRD-z10.

 Fitting over the high-redshift range of $2<z<15$ with the galaxy model yields photometric redshifts of $z_{\rm photo} = 11.36^{+0.40}_{-0.44}$ and higher $\chi^2$ values than the $z\sim10$ LRD solution ($\Delta \chi^2 = 79.6$). \texttt{BAGPIPES} assumes a single galaxy population, and the resulting best-fit SED includes strong emission lines.
 However, the high-redshift galaxy model fails to simultaneously reproduce both the rest-frame UV part and the rest-optical flux excesses in F444W and F770W.
 This result suggests that the SED of CW-LRD-z10 is difficult to reconcile with a typical single-component galaxy model.
+Therefore, we conclude that CW-LRD-z10 is highly likely to be an LRD at $z_{\rm photo}=10.50^{+0.72}_{-0.58}$, rather than a normal galaxy at $z \sim 0.2$ or $z\sim10$.